 - Clarify the separation period.
 Because the sense of time is often lost in individuals diagnosed with Alzheimer’s, telling them you’ll just be away for one minute might not mean very much.
 Try using a standard wind-up kitchen timer for brief separations.
 Set the timer for the amount of time you’ll be away and ask the senior to hold onto it, explaining that when it dings, you’ll be back.

-Enlisting care services in Anchorage and nearby areas from an experienced dementia caregiver who comprehends the nuances of dementia may help restore peace to both you and the senior you love.
+Enlisting senior care in Anchorage and nearby areas from an experienced dementia caregiver who comprehends the nuances of dementia may help restore peace to both you and the senior you love.
 The dementia care professionals at Midnight Sun Home Care are fully trained and available to fill in whenever you need a helping hand.
 Call us at (907) 677-7890 for a complimentary in-home consultation to get started.